How to play poker

 3betting for value is quite a simple concept.
 As you play against players, you will find out how they react to 3bets.
 There are some players who almost always call 3bets, and then fold to a cbet on flops they miss.
 Against players who call 3bets often, you can 3bet your strong hands and expect a call.
 You see flops with a range advantage, and can beat them by the strength of your cards combined with a basic understanding of the game.

 One common theme at the low stakes is players who almost always call 3bets, but then fold on flops that they miss.
-The reality of poker is that on any given flop, you are more likely to miss it than hit it!
+The reality is that on any given flop, you are more likely to miss it than hit it!
 This is why we are able to cbet profitably in general.
 The concept applies to 3bet pots and non 3bet pots.
 That means against players that are often calling 3bets, you can adopt a strategy of betting almost every flop after you 3bet.
 When this type of opponent calls, they always have a hand, and you can throw away your bluffs, knowing that in the long run their bad habit of over-folding will print you money.

 3betting light to steal pots is another strategy.
 One of the often overlooked aspects of this strategy is that it allows you to take down pots without having to pay rake.
 There are opponents who fold even hands as strong as AQs, and against these players who are folding 75% – 90% of the time against 3bets (a HUD will help you know these stats, otherwise you have to pay very close attention), it can be profitable to 3bet hands such as A3s and KQ which block the most powerful hands that they will call with.
 If they are only calling you 3bet with AA, AK, QQ and JJ, then having KQ in your hand makes it less likely that they have KK and QQ.